hessu/logconvert-wsjtx-adif/README.md

 As a minimum --mycall should be given.
 If --power is given, it is logged as the transmitter power (integer, watts).

+Requires python3 and the pytz module for timezone conversions.
+On debian/ubuntu, "apt install python3-pytz" and elsewhere, "pip3 install pytz".

     usage: wsjtx-adif.py [-h] --mycall N0CALL [--tz Europe/Helsinki] [--in infile]
       [--out outfile] [--power 100]